Interaction energies in paranematic colloids: Two particles and nonconstant boundary conditions

-where, since all the sums are finite, we can freely rearrange terms in the summation, and carry out various differentiation and integration operations term-by-term.
+where, since all the sums are finite (as~$|g_m^{(i)}| = 0$ if~$|m| > M_0$), we can freely rearrange terms in the summation, and carry out various differentiation and integration operations term-by-term.
 Now we use the definition of Fourier coefficients: